hager9/login/README.md

 # login
-## registering website using HTML , CSS , Bootstrap , JS
+## a responsive registering website using HTML , CSS , Bootstrap , JS